coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 ```

-> ?-linked and #-linked navigation are JUST one possible way to implement XR Fragments, to allow a Hypermediatic FeedbackLoop (HFL) between external and internal 4D navigation.
+> ?-linked and #-linked navigation are JUST one possible way to implement XR Fragments: the essential goal is to allow a Hypermediatic FeedbackLoop (HFL) between external and internal 4D navigation.

 Traditional webbrowsers can become 4D document-ready by: